davidsneighbour/kollitsch.dev/README.md

 # General notes

 - The keywords MUST, MUST NOT, REQUIRED, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
 - I am working on Ubuntu, meaning all code samples in this document are working on Ubuntu and any comparable (Debian-based) Linux system.
 If you use another operating system, you are on your own.
-I assume, though, that most tools, scripts, and procedures will work on other systems with the appropriate changes due to open-source usage.
+However, I assume most tools, scripts, and procedures will work on other systems with the appropriate changes due to open-source usage.

 # Setup